-When the PACE trial data was released in August 2016, scientists from around the world called for a retraction of the PACE trial research published in "The Lancet."
+When the PACE trial data was released in August, 2016, scientists from around the world called for a retraction of the PACE trial research published in "The Lancet."

 Hidden behind the dragon’s skirts are Michael Sharpe, Trudie Chalder and Peter White, principal investigators in the PACE trial.
 The PACE trial has not been retracted, to date.
 It continues to negatively impact such frequently used websites as the Mayo Clinic and the Cleveland Clinic.

 Although housebound, he has become one of the most effective advocates for people with ME/CFS.

-His detailed analysis of the PACE trial pointed out that “caution needs to be used before proposing that any individual ME/CFS patient can safely increase their total exercise or activity levels using CBT or GET.”
+His detailed analysis of the PACE trial pointed out that “caution needs to be used proposing that any individual ME/CFS patient can safely increase their total exercise or activity levels using CBT or GET.”

 According to Robert Naviaux, the primary researcher in the study, "the signature is similar to the state of dauer, and other hypometabolic syndromes like caloric restriction, diapause and hibernation."
 If replicated, the study might provide hope of a biomarker for millions of sufferers worldwide.

 On August 13 &14th, 2010, Rivka Solomon stood alone as a one woman protest in front of the Red Cross headquarters and the U.S. Department of Health and Human Services in Washington D.C.
 At that time, she called for people to protest in small groups for improved government funding for ME/CFS.

 As of May 11th, 2019, the ME/CFS MillionsMissing protests continue worldwide.

-In fact, Ron Davis applied to the NIH for the nanoneedle work and was turned down.
+In fact, Ron Davis at Stanford applied to the NIH to fund the nano needle work and was turned down.
 Reviewers were very critical of his proposal and said it wouldn't work in spite of good preliminary data.